chef/ohai/DOC_CHANGES.md

 ## Shard Seed Plugin

-The new `shard_seed` attribute provides a normally distributed integer ID value to all nodes.
+The new `shard_seed` attribute provides a uniformly distributed integer ID value to all nodes.
 This value will be between 0 and 4294967295 (0xFFFFFFFF), based on a consistent hash of one or more pieces of node data.
 A consistent hash means that a node with the same source inputs will always result in the same